joelparkerhenderson/ways-of-working/README.md

 * If you make a mistake, admit it.
 Just don’t make too many.
 * Don’t be a “customer’s person” (man or woman).
 * Always, always take the high road.
 Be tough but fair and never lose your sense of humor.

+## Adult Principles by John Perry Barlow

+* Be patient.
+No matter what.
+* Don’t badmouth: Assign responsibility, not blame.
+Say nothing of another you wouldn't say to him.
+* Never assume the motives of others are, to them, less noble than yours are to you.
+* Expand your sense of the possible.
+* Don’t trouble yourself with matters you truly cannot change.
+* Don't ask more of others than you can deliver yourself.
+* Tolerate ambiguity.
+* Laugh at yourself frequently.
+* Concern yourself with what is right rather than who is right.
+* Try not to forget that, no matter how certain, you might be wrong.
+* Give up blood sports.
+* Remember that your life belongs to others as well.
+Don't risk it frivolously.
+* Never lie to anyone for any reason.
+(Lies of omission are sometimes exempt.)
+* Learn the needs of those around you and respect them.
+* Avoid the pursuit of happiness.
+Seek to define your mission and pursue that.
+* Reduce your use of the first personal pronoun.
+* Praise at least as often as you disparage.
+* Admit your errors freely and quickly.
+* Become less suspicious of joy.
+* Understand humility.
+* Remember that love forgives everything.
+* Foster dignity.
+* Live memorably.
+* Love yourself.
+* Endure.